rodolfo-lima/izi_framework/README.md

 # izi_framework

-A small php framework using composer autoload and the MVC architecture standard
+A little php framework using composer autoload and the MVC architecture pattern